-Residential and transit land use types could have the greatest impact in expanding the canopy (Fig. 6).
+Transit and agriculture land use types could have the greatest impact in expanding the canopy (Fig. 6).
 However, each of these land use types require different strategies to increase canopy.
-Residential property owners could be encouraged to plant more through tree giveaways, ordinances that encourage preservation, or stormwater tax breaks for properties that have more canopy.
 Many transit properties are publicly owned and could therefore be the easiest to work with.
 The CRTI may be able to help apply for funding for tree plantings.
+Agricultural properties could host more trees along roads and waterways, and these trees could reduce erosion and fertilizer runoff..